 We are just about to see the transition happen from the Obama to the Trump Administration.
 As this happens we will see the usual cast of characters rotate, out with the old and in with the new.
 We are watching closely what happens with the transportation industry as this change takes place.
 What changes will happen in such a regulated industry?
 How will this effect the development of new technologies?
 Will safety standards change?

-Here are three articles we found that look at what changes may be ahead for the transportation industry.
+Here are two articles we found that look at what changes may be ahead for the transportation industry.

 Transportation Secretary Nominee Elaine Chao: What You Need To Know